Rio Hondo College logo

 Transfers to: CSU

-This is an introductory course designed to provide the student with the fundamentals of the transmission, brakes, suspension, heating and air conditioning, engine performance, and emission control systems of the modern automobile.
-Students will learn basic automotive tool and equipment use and how to safely perform basic repair and maintenance operations.
-Students will have the opportunity to perform minor repair work on their own vehicles to complete required tasks.
-This course is designed to be a companion course to AUTO 101 and AUTO 106, and is one of the three prerequisite courses for AUTO 107.
-Students are encouraged to complete all three courses in order to obtain a firm foundation in this subject, and it is required for the General Service Technician Certificate Program.
+This is an introductory course designed to provide students with the fundamentals of the drive train, steering, suspension, and brake systems of the 21st century automobile.
+Students have access to training vehicles to complete required tasks by which they learn basic automotive tool and equipment use and how to safely perform basic repair and maintenance operations.
+This course is required for the General Service Technician Certificate of Achievement.
+It is designed to be a companion course to AUTO 101 and AUTO 106, and is one of the three prerequisite courses for AUTO 107.
+Students are encouraged to complete all three courses in order to obtain a firm foundation in this subject.

 AUTO 106 - Automotive Electrical Tools and Diagnostic ProceduresM3.0